 English is the primary language of instruction and communication at Yukon College.
 English language proficiency is expected.

-It is possible to register for individual courses offered through the program; however, this option is limited to a maximum of two courses and excludes the field schools admission requirements as outlined above.
-The international student, however, will need to apply for a study permit to cover the two-week, in-Canada field school.
-For more information on how to apply for a student permit please see:
+It is possible to register for individual courses offered through the program; however, this option is limited to a maximum of two courses and excludes the field school.